We teach our Beginning course online. It works.

 First, our classes are three to five times longer than traditional classes.
 They have to be, in order to deliver what you want and what we promise.
 Secondly, we incur pool rent wherever we teach and we often have travel expenses.
 Third, your course fee pays our full time employees’ salaries, instructors’ fees, and all our annual overhead.
 Whereas the YMCA covers some of their costs via United Way donations, other YMCA programs, and local fundraising efforts, and other traditional swim classes are subsidized by tax bases say, in municipal learn-to-swim programs, we do not and are not.
 It’s all on you.
 Lastly, we researched this original, breakthrough teaching technology that isn’t available anywhere else.
 Yet it’s virtually the only way to learn to truly prevent panic and overcome your fear in water.
 We have 37 years’ experience doing one thing: teaching adults who are afraid in water to swim and to prevent panic.
 There is no one with this experience and no greater value than our classes in the Learn-to-Swim world.
 You get the value you’ve paid for because only here will you find every answer you’ve sought.
 Read our book: be convinced.
 Also see our Student Comments.
 We show you all students’ comments; we don’t pick and choose.

-Compared to other swim classes, it looks pricey.
-But students tell us they don’t learn in them.
-Please compare hours of instruction, instructor training, and quality of results.
-When students take our class, they say, “This is worth at least as much as what I paid.”
-Or, “There’s no number that can be assigned to the value I’ve received.”
+Compared to other swim classes, ours may appear pricey.
+But students tell us they don’t learn at other schools.
+Please compare hours of instruction, warm water, instructor qualifications and quality of results.
+When students take our class, they say, “There’s no number that can be assigned to the value I’ve received.”
+Or, “This is worth at least as much as what I paid.”

 You’re ready to take our Freestyle class in a shallow pool if you’re at ease in shallow water.
 You can float, unfloat on front and back, do seal rolls, stand on your hands (or feel comfortable trying), do somersaults (or feel comfortable trying), do whale jumps, and play freely.
 You must also understand what “being in your body” means and feels like.